webpack/webpack-cli/README.md

 ## About

-webpack CLI provides the interface of options webpack uses in its configuration file.
+Webpack CLI provides the interface of options webpack uses in its configuration file.
 The CLI options override options passed in the configuration file.

 The CLI provides a rich set of commands that helps you develop your application faster.

 ### How to install

-When you have followed the [Getting Started](https://webpack.js.org/guides/getting-started/) guide of webpack then webpack CLI is already installed!
+If you have followed the [Getting Started](https://webpack.js.org/guides/getting-started/) guide of webpack then webpack CLI is already installed!

 Otherwise `npm install --save-dev webpack-cli` or `yarn add webpack-cli --dev` will install it.